pdfjs-express/api-util/docs-src/readme.md

 This is a package that contains utility functions for working the the PDF.js Express REST API.

+This package requires that you have signed up for [PDF.js Express](https://pdfjs.express) and have enabled the API.

+This package is intended to be used alongside the [PDF.js Express SDK](https://pdfjs.express/documentation)

 The API can currently perform the following actions:

 - Merge annotations into a PDF (XFDF into PDF)